Aries

 Aquarius is a Fixed Air sign and therefore both intellectual/cerebral (that’s the Air part) and also stubborn and fixed in its ideas (that’s the Fixed part).
 This costume consists of nerd glasses and a scientist’s lab coat, as is fitting for the sign of experimentation and brainstorming.
 Aquarius is about ideologies and paradigms–those belief-structures and “castles in the air” that might seem utopian to one person but dystopian to another.
 Aquarius gathers communities around a shared seed-idea and builds a sense of tribe and belonging–which can, for some, also mean the feeling of being a misfit or an outcast.

 Pluto in Aquarius is kind of like the figure of Death wearing a robot costume.
 Pluto is destroying the old and birthing the new in the fields of technology, the internet, and social connectivity.
 Pluto in Aquarius says: “I won’t be happy until everything we know about how to connect, group, innovate, socialize, and the future is destroyed and rebuilt.
 What is ‘freedom’ really?
 What are the implications of ‘the internet’?
 How do we think for ourselves within a group?
 I must get to the essence of these things and to do so I may have to burn away everything on the surface until what is true underneath is revealed.”
-Pluto will begin its transition into Aquarius in March 2023—retrograding back and forth over the Aquarius cusp until it fully enters the sign in November 2024.
+Pluto began its transition into Aquarius in March 2023—retrograding back and forth over the Aquarius cusp until it fully enters the sign in November 2024.

 Pisces

-Pisces is oceanic, spiritual and boundaryless.
+Pisces is oceanic, spiritual and unbounded.
 Imagine a Piscean costume as the garb of an Illusionist, one who spins dreams, illusions and fantasies—or the messy, paint-smeared smock of an artist, someone who manifests a vision in reality.
 And yet another Piscean costume might be the garb of a monk, someone who cares nothing for the physical world and has no possessions beyond a begging bowl.
 Neptune is the owner of this costume.

 Saturn is donning the Pisces costume this year.
 Pisces is the costume that belongs to Neptune, but traditionally Jupiter ruled this sign for thousands of years before Neptune was discovered.
 Saturn makes work of whatever sign he moves through and in Pisces that’s mostly about spiritual and artistic service.
 How do we provide spiritual or artistic services in ways that sustain us materially and emotionally?
 How do we establish working structures so that we are not giving beyond our means?
 How do we balance integrity and devotion to our practice while also trying to survive and find success?
 How must we continue to work on our compassion, empathy, and sense of connectedness, and where have we hit walls in this regard?
 This is a year of soul-searching and also doing the work of reworking our services so they are more effective, realistic, and truly in the best interest of others and ourselves.
 If we do not do this work, we are likely to become more rigid and fearful about giving, and feel progressively more closed off and limited.
 In this way, we will discover how easily giving can become withholding.
 More about Saturn in Pisces in this blogpost.
-Saturn will move into Pisces in March 2023, and will begin its transition into Aries in 2025.
+Saturn moved into Pisces in March 2023, and will begin its transition onward into Aries in 2025.

 Neptune herself is wearing Piscean garb this year, donning her own favorite costume and thus becoming the dreamiest Dreamer she can be.
 “What magic I can make!” says Neptune in Pisces, dancing and casting sparkles everywhere. \“What dreams I will spin, what fantasies and imaginings!
 I will feed the imaginations of artists, visionaries and poets everywhere.
 Let me enchant you with the possibilities your life holds.”
 Neptune will wear the Pisces costume until 2025.